 1. Lack of Lubrication of the Rubber Seal

-Two reasons make it very important for the rubber seal on the oil filter to be lubricated before mounting the filter.
+For two reasons, it is very important to lubricate the rubber seal on the oil filter before mounting it.

 The first reason is to make a much better seal between the housing and the oil filter, and the second is to remove it when needed quickly.
 By oiling the rubber seal, you will make removing it easier when needed.